Cutting Cheese: Sculpture, Craft and Performance

-Commissioned specially for the festival, sculptures by Ben Russell, letter carvings by Charlotte Howarth and a painting by Caroline Hall will also be exhibited at Paxton & Whitfield throughout London Craft Week and will be available for purchase via Fluvii.
+Specially-commissioned sculptures by Ben Russell and Roya Bahram, letter carvings by Charlotte Howarth and a painting by Caroline Hall will be exhibited at Paxton & Whitfield from 28 May to 25 June.
+All of the works, including Zoë Wilson’s Audere, will be available for purchase via Fluvii.
 We hope to see you there.

 Throughout the summer of 2025, Houghton Lodge, a Grade II* listed ‘Cottage Orné’ in Hampshire, was home to Fluvii, an exhibition featuring the work of 16 talented artists, each exploring a range of media including stone, clay and metal.
 All of the exhibits responded thoughtfully to the unique character of Houghton Lodge, with its breathtaking views from the house and the famous River Test that meanders through its stunning gardens.